Takeover (2026 film): Production

-In August 2022, it was announced that Quavo and Zane were cast in the film.
+In August 2022, it was announced that Quavo and Billy Zane were cast in the film.
 In September 2022, it was announced that Serayah joined the cast of the film.
-Later that same month, it was announced that Garrett and Sensmeier were added to the cast.
+Later that same month, it was announced that LaMonica Garrett and Martin Sensmeier were added to the cast.

 Filming began in September 2022 and occurred in Atlanta.

 Post-production on the film was handled by Trioscope and CheckpointVFX.

 In April 2025, sales agency 13 Films acquired the film and was screened at the 2025 Cannes Film Festival.

 Release

-Takeover is scheduled to be released in the United States in 2026.
+Takeover was released in the United States on May 8, 2026.